mohan-chinnappan-n/shell-scripts/apex/uuid/README.md

-# Using UUID in test classes instead of time based unique values
+# Using UUID in test classes instead of time based for  unique values

 ![uuid img](uuid-1.png)